Robert Henry Wyndham: The Queen's

 Wyndham now returned to the Queen's (the old Adelphi).
 He opened his first season there under royal letters patent on 25 June 1859, as Felix Featherley in Everybody's Friend.
 This was followed in July by The Heart of Midlothian, in which Montagu Williams and F. C. Burnand appeared as "distinguished amateurs"; and then London Assurance, with Williams as Charles Courtly, Irving as Dazzle, and Mrs. Wyndham as Lady Gay Spanker.
 In June 1860 Wyndham was Rory in Rory O'More, in June 1861 he played Myles in The Colleen Bawn, and in February 1862 Salem Scudder in The Octoroon.

 The Queen's was burnt down on 13 January 1865 during the run of the Christmas pantomime, Little Tom Tucker.
 It was rebuilt and reopened as The Royal on 2 December 1865, in time for the next yearly pantomime, Robin Hood.
 A handsome presentation was made by the citizens of Edinburgh to Wyndham for his services to the drama in 1869.
 In 1871 he revived a number of Waverley dramas upon the occasion of the Scott centenary; but the star system was already in the ascendant, and this form of entertainment showed a diminished success.
 On 6 February 1875, during a run of Jack and the Beanstalk (in which A. W. Pinero was one of the performers), the Royal shared the fate of its predecessors, the Queen's and the Adelphi, the theatre upon this site being burned down for the third time under Wyndham's management.

 Wyndham made his last appearance upon the Edinburgh stage on the opening night of the new Edinburgh Theatre, Castle Terrace, on 20 December 1875.
 As an actor, he was versatile, but is said to have excelled in light comedy and in Irish gentlemen.
 A year later he retired from his long and, upon the whole, successful management.

 Retirement

 He left Edinburgh and settled in Sloane Street, London, where he renewed relations, under altered circumstances, with Henry Irving.
 He became a familiar figure at the Garrick Club, and is described as one of the youngest-looking men of his age.
 Wyndham died at his home aged 80, on 16 December 1894, and was buried in Brompton Cemetery on 20 December.
 By his wife he had two daughters and one son.

 Frederick W. P. Wyndham (1853–1930), his son, began as an actor and later, with John B. Howard (1841–1895) managed several theatres; in 1895 they formed the theatre management company Howard & Wyndham Ltd.

+In fiction

+Wyndham features as a character in Helen Graham's novel The Real Mackay: Walter Scott's favourite comedian (2024).